stovak/entity_sync/README.md

   2. looks up current entity values
   3. uses diff module to show differences between local and remote
 1. Submit Push request to queue from diff screen
-1. Entities are published to remote
+1. Entities are published to remote along with local status

 ##Assumptions
 1. Entity type exists on both local and remote
-1. This module exists and is enabled on local and remote
+1. This module series exists and is enabled on local and remote
 1. No entity should ever be "deleted" from remote.
 "Unpublish" or "disable" only.